The Physics of Data Egress: How to Burn $180k in a Weekend

 This turns hybrid and multi-cloud architectures into legal minefields.
 Teams optimize network topology only to discover that the licensing model negates the savings — or worse, creates compliance risk.

-Our internal rule is blunt: if licensing overhead causes egress-related OpEx to exceed 5% of total system TCO, the architecture must be rewritten.
+The internal rule: if licensing overhead causes egress-related OpEx to exceed 5% of total system TCO, the architecture must be rewritten.
 That usually means replacing proprietary platforms with open formats and open-source runtimes in secondary regions — PostgreSQL instead of Oracle, Parquet instead of proprietary storage, Linux instead of commercial UNIX.
-This philosophy directly aligns with our Virtualization Strategy Pillar, where exit cost, not feature richness, determines platform viability.
+This philosophy aligns directly with the Broadcom Exit Strategy — where exit cost, not feature richness, determines platform viability.

 Architecture Decisions & Real-World Migrations